CGRP Treatments: No Happy Ending Yet

 “I have done CGRP (brand name) for three months.
 The doctor said is it helping.
 Honestly, I didn’t think so.”

 “I tried CGRP (brand name) first and thought I found a miracle drug.
 Unfortunately, it only lasted from October to March with no pain.
-After that, the migraines started creeping back in, and then by July, I had to go ER after nine days of a severe migraine.”
+After that, the migraines started creeping back in, and then by July, I had to go to the ER after nine days of a severe migraine.”

 “Unfortunately, I cannot relate... no effect after five months...”